XPCOM

 Cross Platform Component Object Model (XPCOM) is a cross-platform component model from Mozilla.
-It is similar to Microsoft Component Object Model (COM) and Common Object Request Broker Architecture (CORBA).
-It features multiple language bindings and interface description language (IDL) descriptions; thus programmers can plug their custom functions into the framework and connect it with other components.
+It is similar to Component Object Model (COM), Common Object Request Broker Architecture (CORBA) and system object model (SOM).
+It features multiple language bindings and interface description language (IDL) descriptions, which allow programmers to plug their custom functions into the framework and connect them with other components.

-The most prominent usage of XPCOM is within the Firefox web browser.
-Many of its internal components interact via XPCOM interfaces.
+The most notable use of XPCOM is within the Firefox web browser, where many internal components interact through XPCOM interfaces.
 Furthermore, Firefox used to allow add-ons extensive XPCOM access, but this was removed in 2017 and replaced with the less-permissive WebExtensions API.
-(Three forks of Firefox still support the legacy add-on capability: Pale Moon, Basilisk, Waterfox.)
+Two forks of Firefox still support XPCOM add-on capability: Pale Moon and Basilisk.

 Model

 XPCOM is one of the main things making the Mozilla application environment an actual framework.
 It is a development environment that provides the following features for the cross-platform software developer: